tonedefdev/microservice_app/README.md

 helm version
 ```

 Navigate to the **artifacts** directory from the repo we cloned ealier, and examine it.
-We'll start off by deploying the ingress-nginx controller which is contained within the *kind-ingress-nginx-0.1.0.tgz* archive.
-We'll also use flags to create the namespace using Helm:
+We'll start off by deploying the ingress-nginx controller artifact which is contained within the *kind-ingress-nginx-0.1.0.tgz* archive.
+We'll also use flags to have Helm create the namespace:
 ```sh
 helm install kind-ingress-nginx ./kind-ingress-nginx-0.1.0.tgz --namespace=ingress-nginx --create-namespace
 ```

-Once finished deploying all of the resources for the ingress-nginx controller to your Kind cluster Helm will give the following output:
+Once Helm has finished deploying all of the resources for the ingress-nginx controller to your Kind cluster \-\- Helm will give the following output:
 ```txt
 NAME: kind-ingress-nginx
 LAST DEPLOYED: Mon Aug 24 21:23:11 2020